-Architecture is more than just glass, steel, and concrete.
+The definition of architecture is defined by more than just glass, steel, and concrete.
 It is more than simple buildings and the spaces people live in.
 It is a complex and broad subject that encompasses several interrelated disciplines such as art, design, science, mathematics, business, geography, computer programming and many more.

-There are many definitions that have been put forward trying to capture the true meaning of architecture.
-Here are some of the most popular examples:
+There are many definitions that have been put forward trying to capture the true meaning of architecture, with such dictionary explanations as:

-1. The art and science of designing and organizing spaces, as well as non-building structures.
-(Shorter Oxford English Dictionary, 1993)
+The art and science of designing and organizing spaces, as well as non-building structures.
+Shorter Oxford English Dictionary

 The purpose of this article is to discuss the deeper meaning in architecture, with the aim of defining the elements of the profession and what they mean.

-To ease the process of understanding, we’ve divided this article into the following sections:
+To ease the process of understanding, we have divided this article into the following sections:

-12. Types of architecture that are not buildings
+Types of architecture that are not part of the built environment

 The theory or architecture is broad and far-reaching.
 The Roman architect Vitruvius wrote the earliest known work on the subject of architecture and its principles in the early 1st century AD.